-question of ways scientific based service for pre- projects can standardize gualification of ocean analysis tools among products.
-You might geographically distributed need to analyse big researchers. volume of data.
-Visualization in the Cloud Explores creating Downstream Private/Public You are a data engineer visualizations using cloud- Services (DS) cloud - SaaS that needs to create a based tools and making the (data analysis series of visualizations visualizations available via as a service) for the end-users and the cloud.
+Computing Infrastructure Explores the ways in which Core modules Hybrid cloud - You are a forecasting of Model Application for cloud computing could be (MOD, DAS, PaaS or IaaS centre that need to run its Operational Ocean used in the production ENS, COUP) operational ocean Forecasting Systems pipeline of ocean forecasts.
+21.5, 5551) forecasting system on 1 orecasting bystems It addresses the need for demand under larger computational unexpected situation capabilities on demand. (e.g., working as backup capacifices on demand. in case the nominal unit is down).
+Analysis in the Cloud Explores conducting Validation Hybrid/Private You are a product quality Analysis in the Cloud analyses in the cloud. module (VAL), cloud - SaaS expert/data analyst that Addresses the problem of Downstream (data analysis need to perform wanting to perform Services (DS) as a service) assessment and multi- analyses on ever larger Services (DS) as a service) model intercomparison datasets and on datasets of forecast products.
+You have been asked to from multiple sources.
+Explores the secondary provide a private cloud- question of ways scientific based service for pre- projects can standardize qualification of ocean analysis tools among products.
+You might geographically distributed need to analyse big V' 1' ' 1 Cl 1 researchers. Б D: ( /D 11: volume of data.
+Visualization in the Cloud Explores creating Downstream Private/Public You are a data engineer visualizations using cloud- Services (DS) cloud - SaaS that needs to create a based tools and making the (data analysis visualizations available via as a service) for the end-users and the cloud.
 Addresses the policy makers.
 You need to visualize larger might need to process big amounts of data. volume of data that require secure resources and access via web.

 Results Dissemination in Explores ways in which Downstream Hybrid/Private You are a Real cloud-based platforms and Services (DS) cloud - SaaS communication expert Time/Storytelling/Outreach tools can be used to reach that need to use cloud- new audiences.
-Addresses based repository for the need to make research visualization and/or use results rapidly available cloud-based chats and and relevant to a wide blogging networks. variety of audiences scientific and non- scientific.
-Running HPC numerical Explores ways in which simulation in the Cloud cloud based platforms and tools can be used to run numerical models used in forecasting services.
+Addresses based repository for the need to make research visualization and/or use results rapidly available cloud-based chats and and relevant to a wide blogging networks. variety of audiences - scientific and non- scientific.